Ojo Alamo Formation: Description

 The Ojo Alamo Formation is divided into two subunits separated by a large unconformity—a gap in the geologic record.
 The lower Naashoibito member (sometimes considered part of the Kirtland Formation) was deposited during the Maastrichtian age of the Cretaceous period, specifically between about 70-68 million years ago.
 It overlies the De-na-zin member of the Kirtland formation, though the two are separated by another large unconformity that spans a period of geologic time equivalent to 73-69 million years ago.
 All dinosaur fossils probably come from this unit.
 The upper unit of the Ojo Alamo Formation is the Kimbeto Member, which was deposited mainly during the earliest Cenozoic (Danian age of the Paleogene period), between 66 and 64 million years ago.
 Argon dating indicates the base of the Naashoibito Member is 66.5 million years old.

 In 2025, Flynn et al. determined the strata of the Naashoibito Member preserving non-avian dinosaur fossils to be latest Maastrichtian in age, yielding maximum depositional ages of 66.87 ± 0.04 Ma and 66.38 ± 0.08 Ma based on direct argon dating on two dinosaur fossil–bearing samples around 5 m and 3.5 m above the base of the member respectively.
 They interpreted that high diversity of North American dinosaurs lived before the Cretaceous–Paleogene extinction event based on this finding, and that Maastrichtian dinosaur faunas from Laramidia were not uniform in the entire continent.
+The Naashoibito Member is believed to represent a short period of geologic time,only 500,000 years.